 The functionality for passing the status of the Monitoring Files job is disabled by default.
 To enable the functionality, perform the setting procedure for all the hosts and nodes that execute the Monitoring Files job.
 In a cluster system, both the primary node and the secondary node require the setting.
-For details about the setting procedure, see 6.3.3 Setting the status passing option for the file monitoring job in the JP1/Automatic Job Management System 3 Configuration Guide (for Windows hosts) or 15.3.3 Setting the status passing option for the file monitoring the status passing option for the JP1/Automatic Job Management System 3 Configuration Guide (for UNIX hosts).
+For details about the setting procedure, see 6.3.3 Setting the status passing option for the file monitoring job in the JP1/Automatic Job Management System 3 Configuration Guide (for Windows hosts) or 15.3.3 Setting the status passing option for the file monitoring for the status passing option for the file monitoring Job in the JP1/Automatic Job Management System 3 Configuration Guide (for UNIX hosts).